bigfarofa/moodle-resource-downloader/README.md

 I made this because I needed to download a lot of resources and automating the process seemed a fun way to learn about web scraping.

 ## DISCLOSURE
-This scrapper was developed based on the interface of a education institution that I'm part of.
+This scrapper was developed based on the interface of a education institution that I was part of.
 So it might not work on yours.

 ## Pre-Requisites
 Before installing the scrapper, you will need the following: